deepanshs/mrsimulator/docs/index.rst

 - It is open-source and free.
-- It is a fast and versatile multi-dimensional solid-state NMR spectra simulator including, MAS and VAS spectra of nuclei experiencing chemical shift (nuclear shielding) and quadrupolar coupling interactions.
+- It is a fast and versatile multi-dimensional solid-state NMR spectra simulator including, MAS and VAS spectra of nuclei experiencing chemical shift (nuclear shielding, paramagnetic shift) and quadrupolar coupling interactions.
 - Includes simulation of weakly coupled nuclei experiencing J and dipolar couplings.
 - It is fully documented with a stable and simple API and is easily incorporated into your python scripts and web apps.